goessner/microjam/docs/installationGuide.md

 ## 3. Publish to the World

 We want to use well known [GitHub](https://www.edureka.co/blog/how-to-use-github/) here.
-And we want this **version control hosting platform** be connected with our local project repository via `vscode`.
+And we want this *version control hosting platform* be connected with our local project repository via `vscode`.

 > ### Information
 > *GitHub* as a highly used platform is a code sharing service.
-But in contrast to mere cloud storage providers GitHub primarily supports project work where files are regularly edited, uploaded and needed to be managed through version control.
+But in contrast to mere cloud storage providers GitHub primarily supports project work, where files are regularly edited, uploaded and needed to be managed through version control.
 This is exactly, what we want to have with our website project and best of all: GitHub provides us with an online repository for free.
 We then simply have a storage space, called *repository*, where our project resides on the web.
+This is not a classical webserver.
+In the sense of *Jam* it is a CDN &ndash; *content delivery network*.

 ### 3.1 Creating a Local Git Repository